 This cannot be stressed enough – If you cannot afford to eat out, then don't.
 You would be surprised at how many people walk out without paying the check.
 Not only does this affect the company but it affects your server in a variety of ways.

 First, chances are if you walk out on a check you didn't leave a tip either.
 Some people who walk out on a check actually tip their server.
-However, in most cases he or she won't get to keep it and it will have to go toward the cost of the check.
+However, in most cases, he or she won't get to keep it and it will have to go toward the cost of the check.

-Next, some restaurant hold the server responsible for the check.
+Next, some restaurants hold the server responsible for the check.
 This means that not only did your server lose money from you not leaving a tip but he or she may lose even more money if the restaurant makes the server pay for the check.

 Some restaurants also write-up the server and after so many write-ups the server could lose his or her job.
-Not to mention most walk out incidents are followed by a stern verbal reprimand from management that can sometimes destroy the server's day.
+Not to mention most walk-out incidents are followed by a stern verbal reprimand from management that can sometimes destroy the server's day.

 Also, if you think you couldn't afford the menu prices now, the more people that walk out on checks the higher the price will increase on the menu.
 So the next time you think about walking out on a check, remember it is not just you that is affected.
 You adversely affect everyone else around you.